-- Within USDOT, FRA is the only agency with statutory authority directly relevant to the subject matter.
-However, in the interest of effectively serving the multimodal populations at risk, other USDOT surface modes should participate in program development. - Effective solutions to improving safety at the Nation's private highway-rail grade crossings will require active collaboration between the parties involved.
-These parties include but may not be limited to: - Private crossing holders - ➢ Railroads - Local public planning and zoning authorities - State agencies that enforce crossing design standards - Professional and/or industry organizations responsible for developing standards - > USDOT
+- ➤ Within the USDOT, FRA is the only agency with statutory authority directly relevant to the subject matter.
+However, in the interest of effectively serving the multimodal populations at risk, other USDOT surface modes should participate in program development. - ➤ Effective solutions to improving safety at the Nation's private highway-rail grade crossings will require active collaboration between the parties involved.
+These parties include, but may not be limited to: - > The private crossing holders, - > The railroads, - ➤ Local public planning and zoning authorities, - > State agencies that enforce crossing design standards, - Professional and/or industry organizations responsible for developing standards. - The USDOT.